EamonKeane/airflow-GKE-k8sExecutor-helm/Readme.md

 # Cost-effective, scalable and stateless airflow

 Deploy a highly-available, auto-scaling, stateless airflow cluster with the kubernetes executor and CloudSQL.
-This also includes an SSL airflow admin page, google Oauth2 login, and Cloud Filestore for storing dags and logs in under 20 minutes.
-The monthly fixed cost is approximately $180 at the cheapest to $500/month for a HA (default installation shown here, $240/month Cloud Filestore minimum), plus $0.015 per vCPU hour <https://cloud.google.com/products/calculator/#id=22a2fecd-fc97-412f-8560-1ce1f70bb44f>:
+This also includes an SSL airflow admin page, google Oauth2 login, and Cloud Filestore for storing dags and logs and can be completed in under 20 minutes.
+The monthly fixed cost is approximately $180 at the cheapest to $500/month for a HA version (default installation shown here, $240/month Cloud Filestore minimum), plus $0.015 per vCPU hour <https://cloud.google.com/products/calculator/#id=22a2fecd-fc97-412f-8560-1ce1f70bb44f>:

   Cheapest: